dscooper/NUCLEO-F031K6-BLINKY/README.md

 anything that is expected to be initialized before **main()** is called.

-This project differs from the Fastbit Academy code in that a STM32F100RB microprocessor is used.
+This project differs from the Fastbit Academy code in that a STM32F100RB microcontroller is used.
 The examples are developed on the STM32 Value Line Discovery board[^1].
 That development board has the following features:

 - STM32F100RBT6B microcontroller with